Medinah Temple: Retail store

 In late 2000, the Medinah Shriners left the building.
-The exterior was restored, while the interior was gutted and rebuilt. as Bloomingdale's Home and Furniture Store, which opened in 2003.
+The exterior was restored, while the interior was gutted and rebuilt as Bloomingdale's Home and Furniture Store, which opened in 2003.
 In June 2019, Bloomingdale's parent company, Macy's, sold the building to Chicago developer Al Friedman.
 The store closed in September 2020 for redevelopment.

 The building was designated a Chicago Landmark on June 27, 2001.

 Casino

 On May 5, 2022, it was reported that the Medinah Temple would be renovated as a temporary home for Bally's Chicago casino, which had been approved by Chicago Mayor Lori Lightfoot.
 The proposal was approved by the Chicago City Council in December 2022 and the Illinois Gaming Board in September 2023.
 The temporary casino opened on September 9, 2023.
 It is expected to remain at Medinah Temple until the casino's permanent location in the River West neighborhood is completed in 2026.
 In its first two years of operation, the casino's revenue was far below expectations, with 2023 bringing 25% of the expected revenue and 2024 bringing in 47% of expected revenue.
+2025 saw revenue again come in under half the expectation.